On this page

 Not all organizations are required by law to make their annual reports available to the public.
-If you are researching a private company, especially one in North America where the public filing requirements are very light, you will likely not be able to find a published annual report.
+If you are researching a private company, especially one in North America where the public filing requirements are very weak, you will likely not be able to find a published annual report.
 Privately-held companies are not legally required to publish such information.

 In such cases, check to see if a significant portion of the private company is owned by a publicly-traded company as you can sometimes uncover some information through a parent company's annual reports.

 Always start by searching the organization's site to find the most recent annual reports published by corporations, government departments and agencies and nonprofit organizations.

-Some reports (especially older reports) for government departments and agencies and nonprofit organizations are also available in the Library collection.
+Some older reports for government departments and nonprofit organizations are also available in the Library collection.
 Search using the organization's name as the author in the Library Catalogue and the Canadian Research Index database.

 For registered Canadian Charities, see this Canada Revenue Agency site.

 For corporate annual reports and/or financial data, try the following resources:

 Available on one computer near the scanners and photocopiers on the main (3rd) floor of the W.A.C.
 Bennett Library (SFU Burnaby).
 See these FAQs for help guides and for details on how to log into this database.